 Shoreluck SLM-74UL: "Carbon blank material in japan.
 Assembly in China Megabass Production.
 Final assembly in Japan Megabass factory.
 Inspection and modified in Japan."

-Users browsing this forum: spookybaits and 3 guests
+Users browsing this forum: johns and 8 guests